Mindfulness and Yoga teacher. Committee member, Secretary and Coordinator of MYA.

 Somatic Awareness & Embodied Resilience Teacher.
 Lead yoga advisor of MYA.

 Henrietta has been practicing, studying, and teaching yoga for over 20 years.
 She is a Yoga Elder with the IYN, a member of the BWY, holds an Advanced Teachers Certificate in Somatic Awareness & Dynamic Yoga, a Professional Presenters Certificate in Embodied Resilience, and is a Radical Ecology Professional.
 She has extensive experience teaching people with a wide variety of ailments/conditions, and has studied Anatomy, Physiology, Pathology and Kinesiology TFH 1, 2, 3 & 4 and continues her studies in Kinetic Therapy.
 She also teaches Restorative Yoga.

-Yoga teacher.
-Committee member and secretary of MYA.
+Yoga teacher and Member of MYA.